NickDimmock/lls-pure-structure/README.md

 ## Scripts

-Run ```csv-to-json``` to convert CSV to main JSON file.
+Run ```csv-to-json``` to convert CSV to main JSON file (writes direct to console).
 Run ```create-faculties``` to create top-level uni & faculty structure.
 Run ```create-depts``` to create strucutre within faculties.
 Run ```create-staff``` to create staff.
-Import in following order to maintain structure:
+Import in the following order to correctly create structure in Pure:
 - Faculties
 - Depts
 - Staff